 Counselors can connect your mental and physical well-being.
 A person who has experienced trauma can find relief from their symptoms.
 Someone who is using substances can learn how to recognize their triggers, reduce their substance use, and practice refusal skills.
 A person who is depressed might learn about ways of changing their thinking, small daily things they can do to combat depression, and what medications and other treatments might help.
 And a counselor can be there to support and guide you.

-There are many treatment approaches in addition to talk therapies, such as art, music, nature, or equine therapy, biofeedback and neurofeedback, mindfulness, and play therapy for children.
+There are many treatment approaches in addition to talk therapies, including art, music, nature, or equine therapy, biofeedback and neurofeedback, mindfulness, and play therapy for children.
 A counselor can also help you find other resources and services that may help you.

-Going to a counselor is a very brave step.
+Going to a counselor is a brave step.
 Just reaching out to someone is a huge success.
-Even if you learn only one helpful thing from a counseling session, the ripples can be felt throughout your life and the lives of your loved ones.
+What you learn in a counseling session could have ripples that can be felt throughout your life and the lives of your loved ones.

 If you’d like help finding a counselor or if you have questions about different types of therapy options, call Connections at 970-221-5551 and a behavioral health specialist can answer your questions.